Leander Starr Jameson: The Jameson Raid trial

 Jameson was sentenced to fifteen months in gaol, but was soon pardoned.
 In June 1896, Chamberlain, British Colonial Secretary of the day, offered his resignation to Lord Salisbury, having shown the Prime Minister one or more of the cablegrams implicating him in the Raid's planning.
 Salisbury refused to accept the offer, possibly reluctant to lose the government's most popular figure.
 Salisbury reacted aggressively in support of Chamberlain, supporting the Colonial Secretary's threat to withdraw the company's charter if the cablegrams were revealed.
 Accordingly, Rhodes refused to reveal the cablegrams, and as no evidence was produced showing that Chamberlain was complicit in the Raid's planning, the Select Committee appointed to investigate the events surrounding the Raid had no choice but to absolve Chamberlain of all responsibility.

 Jameson had been Administrator General for Matabeleland at the time of the Raid and his intrusion into Transvaal depleted Matabeleland of many of its troops and left the whole territory vulnerable.
 Seizing on this weakness, and a discontent with the British South Africa Company, the Matabele revolted in March 1896 in what is now celebrated in Zimbabwe as the First War of Independence – the Second Matabele War.
 Hundreds of white settlers were killed within the first few weeks and many more would die over the next year and a half at the hands of both the Matabele and the Shona.
 With few troops to support them, the settlers had to quickly build a laager in the centre of Bulawayo on their own.
 Against over 50,000 Matabele held up in their stronghold of the Matobo Hills as the settlers mounted patrols under Burnham, Baden-Powell, and Selous.
 After the Matabele laid down their arms, the war continued until October 1897 in Mashonaland.

 Later political career

 Despite the Raid, Jameson had a successful political life following the invasion, receiving many honours in later life.
 In 1903, Jameson was put forward as the leader of the Progressive (British) Party in the Cape Colony.
 When the party was successful he served as Prime Minister of the Cape Colony from 1904 to 1908.
 His government was unique in Cape history, as being the only Ministry to be composed exclusively of British politicians.

 During the Conference of Colonial Premiers held in London in March 1907, he was made a Privy Counsellor.
-He served as the leader of the Unionist Party (South Africa) from its founding in 1910 until 1912, when Start returned to England.
+He served as the leader of the Unionist Party (South Africa) from its founding in 1910 until 1912, when Starr returned to England.
 (Jameson was defeated in the election of September 1910 by the nationalist South African Party and never held political power.)

+Jameson served as chairman of the Central Prisoners of War Committee from its establishment in 1916 until his death.